Skip to content

 1. Grapeseed Oil

 Why is grapeseed oil good for seasoning cast iron?
-Refined Grapeseed Oil can withstand high heat and has a high smoking point at 480 degrees Fahrenheit or 250 degrees Celsius and is extremely resistant to breaking down.
+Refined Grapeseed Oil can withstand high heat has a high smoking point at 480 degrees Fahrenheit or 250 degrees Celsius and is extremely resistant to breaking down.

 But you should be very wary of the words “cold-pressed” and “virgin” as these have been designed for not only cooking but to be used as “gourmet” in dressing, desserts, and the like.
 As they have a low smoke point.